opendatacube/datacube-core/docs/about/glossary.rst

       See http://www.python.org/ for more.

    VDI
-      Virtual Desktop Interface is a virtual laboratory at NCI that provides a linux desktop environment for scientific computing.
+      Virtual Desktop Infrastructure is a virtual laboratory at NCI that provides a linux desktop environment for scientific computing.
 For more see http://vdi.nci.org.au/help.